 Foreign Nationals and Fraud

 No incidents of qualification fraud were found among the 106 foreign qualifications checked for applicants for high-level positions in national and provincial departments.
-However, there were 2 public entity records and 9 municipality records that found to be fraudulent.
+However, there were 2 public entity records and 9 municipality records that were found to be fraudulent.

 Government Crack Down

-In partnership with SAQA and the Quality Councils, the DHET will work to ensure that the highest levels of scrutiny and verification are applied to protect the South African public and employers from people who commit fraud in this way, and to protect the credibility of the NQF and the quality assurance system in South Africa.
+In partnership with SAQA and the Quality Councils, the DHET will work to ensure that the highest levels of scrutiny and verification are applied to protect the South African public and employers from people who commit fraud in this way and to protect the credibility of the NQF and the quality assurance system in South Africa.

 This content was extracted from a statement Issued by the Ministry

 The Media Liaison Officer